-Outside in righteousness says that what we do warrants a corresponding response from God.
+Outside-in righteousness says that what we do warrants a corresponding response from God.
 Get a legal divorce, and remove any obligation.
 That's religion, not relationship.
 It follows the letter of the law, but misses the spirit of the law.
 Jesus fulfilled the law by clarifying its intent.

-The Spirit of the Law: "But I tell you that anyone who divorces his wife except for marital unfaithfulness, causes her to become an adulteress, and anyone who marries the divorced woman commits adultery" (Matthew 5:32).
+The Spirit of the Law (Heart): "But I tell you that anyone who divorces his wife except for marital unfaithfulness, causes her to become an adulteress, and anyone who marries the divorced woman commits adultery" (Matt.
+5:32).
 The exception of adultery is not a one-time act to be used as a loophole to exit one's marriage.
 Rather, it is a continual, unrepentant act; one that is also superseded by forgiveness.
-Jesus said that Moses permitted divorce only because men's hearts were hard, noting that divorce was outside

-God's original design (Matthew 19:8).
-In essence, Jesus said, "Be committed," which means, "to stay together."
+Jesus said that Moses permitted divorce only because men's hearts were hard, noting that divorce was outside God's original design (Matt.
+19:8).
+In essence, Jesus said, "Be committed" which means "to stay together."

-Inside out righteousness flows from the heart-a heart that is fully surrendered to Christ.
+Inside-out righteousness flows from the heart-a heart that is fully surrendered to Christ.
 This is how His righteousness is applied to us.
-Commitment is the spirit of the law because God is committed-He maintains His love (Exodus 34:7).
-He will never leave or forsake us (Hebrews 13:5).
+Commitment is the spirit of the law because God is committed-He maintains His love (Exod.
+34:7).
+He will never leave or forsake us (Heb.
+13:5).
 Christ is the ultimate picture of that commitment.
-On the way to the cross, He said to the Father, "Not my will, but yours" (Luke 22:42).
-In a world where there is so much desire for change in relationships, we can take heart that Jesus is the same yesterday, today, and forever (Hebrews 13:8).
-We will remain committed to our spouses only through Christ in us.
-Our commitment to Him is reflected in our commitment to each other.
-After all, God is searching throughout the earth to strengthen those whose hearts are fully committed to Him (2 Chronicles 16:9).
+On ©2009 Mitch Kruse the way to the cross He said to the Father, "Not my will, but yours" (Lk.
+22:42).
+In a world where we there is so much desire for change in relationships, we can take heart that Jesus is the same yesterday, today, and forever (Heb.
+13:8).